About This Guide

 Also Worth Knowing

 Best Brunch Pubs in Geelong — for pub bistros that open early for weekend brunch without a bottomless package.
-Edge Geelong opens at 6:30am Saturday; Barwon Heads Hotel and Esplanade Queenscliff open at 10am on the Bellarine.
+Edge Geelong opens at 8am both weekend days (breakfast menu until 11am); Barwon Heads Hotel and Esplanade Queenscliff open at 10am on the Bellarine.
 No minimum spend, no time limit.

 Best Sunday Sessions in Geelong — for venues that lean into the Sunday afternoon programme after a late brunch: DJs, live music, and the long slow afternoon that can follow a midday sitting.